QUICK ANSWER

 Local lane What to learn early Where new agents often start

-Vacation-rental resort communities HOA documents, rental restrictions, property-management boundaries, expense assumptions, remote buyers Mentor-supported investor analysis and buyer tours
+Vacation-rental resort communities (Reunion, ChampionsGate, Storey Lake, Solterra, Windsor at Westside, Encore, Windsor Hills/Palms) HOA documents, individual community STR allowances, CDD, expense assumptions, remote buyers, management infrastructure Mentor-supported investor analysis and buyer tours

-Local workforce buyers Financing, inspections, appraisals, commute, affordability, repair negotiations Open houses and first-time buyer education
+Local workforce and first-time buyers Financing, inspections, appraisals, commute, affordability, repair negotiations Open houses and first-time buyer education

 Poinciana affordability lane Payment sensitivity, commute, inspections, local services, buyer expectations Buyer consult practice and open houses

-St. Cloud and growth corridors New construction, CDD and HOA vocabulary, commute, family relocation, lot and builder questions Builder inventory tours and buyer support
+St. Cloud growth corridor New construction, CDD and HOA vocabulary, commute, family relocation, lot and builder questions Builder inventory tours and buyer support

-Celebration and relocation clients Lifestyle comparison, association rules, out-of-area follow-up, polished buyer process Team support and relocation follow-up
+Celebration relocation Disney-era covenants, polished buyer process, association rules, out-of-area follow-up Team support and relocation follow-up

 International and investor clients Remote communication, funds and lender coordination, tax and legal referral boundaries, documentation habits Broker-reviewed buyer education